AdobeDocs/marketo.en/help/marketo/product-docs/mobile-marketing/push-notifications/create-a-push-notification.md

    ![](assets/image2015-4-23-13-3a36-3a56.png)

    Sweet!
-Now that the&nbsp;Push Notification is created, let's go ahead and [dress it up](configure-mobile-push-notification.md).
+Now that the Push Notification is created, let's go ahead and [dress it up](configure-mobile-push-notification.md).